coatless-rpkg/surreal/README.md

 <img src="man/figures/README-surreal-method-residual-plot-1.png" width="100%" />

-The residual plot reveals the original R logo with a slight border, enhancing the image recovery.
+The residual plot reveals the original R logo with a slight border.
+This border is automatically added to within the surreal method to enhance the recovery of the hidden image in the residual plot.

 ## Creating Custom Hidden Images

-You can also create datasets with custom hidden images or text.
-Here’s a quick example using text:
+You can also create datasets with custom text.
+Here’s a quick example that hides a multi-line message:

 ``` r
 text_data <- surreal_text("R\nis\nawesome!")